actoron/jadex/docs/tutorials/bdiv3/04 Using Beliefs.md

 Besides normal beliefs it is sometimes helpful to have a belief that directly depends on other beliefs and is automatically reevaluated whenever one of the beliefs changes it relies on.
 For these so-called *dynamic beliefs* it is required that they are fields with an init expression directly in its declaration, i.e. e.g. ```private String name = othername+id```, assuming that *othername* and *id* are other beliefs.

-- Create a *TranslationBDI* class by copying it from the last exercise.Â
+- Create a *TranslationBDI* class by copying it from the last exercise.
 - Change the belief definition in two ways:
   - First already create the wordtable as part of the declaration.
   - Second add a new belief named *alarm* of type boolean.
-The alarm expression should check if the wordtable contains the key 'bugger'.Â
+The alarm expression should check if the wordtable contains the key 'bugger'.

 ```java
 @Belief